-The Company expects to have sufficient liquidity to continue to support long-term commitments and ongoing operations despite potential uncertainties associated with the global pandemic attributable to the outbreak and continued spread of COVID-19.
-Energy Services was in compliance with all debt covenants as of March 31, 2020.
-The Company's liquidity has also been positively influenced by continued low commodity prices experienced during the six months ended March 31, 2020, partially offset by increased margin calls associated with derivative instruments, and anticipates lower working capital requirements that typically occurs in the second half of the Company's fiscal year.
+The Company expects to have sufficient liquidity including cash on hand and available borrowing capacity to continue to support long-term commitments and ongoing operations despite uncertainties associated with the outbreak and continued spread of COVID-19.
+The Company's liquidity has been positively influenced by continued low commodity prices experienced during the nine months ended June 30, 2020, decreased margin calls associated with derivative instruments, and anticipates continued lower working capital requirements that typically occurs in the second half of the Company's fiscal year.
 In addition, the Company does not have any near-term term loan maturities.
-The COVID-19 global pandemic is a rapidly evolving situation and the Company cannot predict the ultimate impact it will have on its liquidity, debt covenants, financial condition or the timing of capital expenditures.
+While the Company's operational and financial performance has been significantly impacted by COVID-19 in Fiscal 2020, it is a rapidly evolving situation and the Company cannot predict the ultimate impact that COVID-19 will have on its liquidity, debt covenants, financial condition or the timing of capital expenditures.
+Energy Services was in compliance with all debt covenants as of June 30, 2020.